Diagnosing and Changing Stuck Patterns in Teams

-There are four common patterns that emerge in groups when one or more actions is missing.
+There are four common patterns that emerge in groups when one or more actions are missing.
 By being able to see and name a pattern, you’re giving the team information that allows them to be more aware of the pattern so they can take action to change it.
-A simple way to do this is to give a quick introduction of the four player model to your team, then name the pattern that you’re observing.
+A simple way to do this is to give a quick introduction of the four-player model to your team, then name the pattern that you’re observing.

 Now, let’s look at some common stuck patterns within teams.

 Serial moves create lots of different energy in different directions.
 Part of this pattern is that many topics and ideas are placed on the table.
 Say today’s meeting is about the budget, but someone pipes in and mentions that next week’s picnic planning still isn’t resolved, and then someone else adds that the pothole out front should really be fixed before people show up for the company event.

 With all of these topics on the table, there’s no real follow in the conversation.
 No topics have been closed out before new ones have been opened.
 This creates a lot of energy that can feel incomplete like there is little progress being made and no forward momentum.

 You’ll know this pattern has emerged when you leave a meeting and think, what did we actually do in there?
 Sure, all kinds of things were discussed, but you walked away without any action or a clear understanding of what decision was made.

 With courteous compliance, there is a lot of follow (similar to groupthink).
 When someone who is really strong puts new topics on the table and offers up solutions, there’s often little resistance.
 Instead, the action is completed because teams follow a move put forward by someone.

 This happens for a couple of different reasons.
 Some might value harmonious workplaces and think of their coworkers as a family (especially in family-run businesses).
 Therefore, they want to maintain the peace and keep the workplace happy.